 There are a number of options for nonprofits when selecting a credit card processor.
-Although there is little doubt that a nonprofit, that expects more than just a few donations a year, should give donors the option of using a credit card, how a nonprofit does that is not always an easy question to answer.
-The options generally can be grouped into three categories:
+There is little doubt that a nonprofit who expects many donations a year should give donors the option of using a credit card, How that nonprofit gives those options is not always as easy to determine.

 A nonprofit can sign up for a merchant account with any bank or credit card company.
-The question is how much will the processor/bank charge in setup fees and per transaction fees.
+The question is how much will the processor or the bank charge in setup fees and per-transaction fees.
 Those fees can vary widely, and you have to read the fine print of any agreement to ascertain what they are.
 Look for programs that have some experience with nonprofits, since the differences between retail and business needs and those of a nonprofit can be considerable.